git-sumana/CyberSecurityLearning/Day10.md

 4. **Remote Desktop Protocol (RDP)**:
 RDP is a protocol enabling remote access to another computer's graphical interface.
 Widely used in IT management, RDP simplifies tasks like troubleshooting and server management.
 However, it is also a target for brute force and malware attacks.
 Proper configuration, multi-factor authentication, and endpoint security are crucial to safeguarding RDP sessions from unauthorized access.

-These topics underline the importance of understanding both the operational and security implications of network protocols in modern IT environments.